AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems.md

 * Creating Simple Reward-Maximization-Based AI Player Model

+  * Uses real players' states so that the AI players mimic real players.

+  * May outcompete real players.

 * [Creating Simple Reward-Maximization-Based Reactionary AI Player Model](AIPlayerSystems/CreatingSimpleRewardMaximizationBasedReactionaryAIPlayerModel.md)

+  * Same as above.

+  * The only difference is that you give counter attacks to players' potential attacks.

   * Minimal implementation takes a minimum of 1 hour using DataPredict™, especially if custom actions are associated with the model's output.